cristopherb19/ad-user-generation/README.md

 <p>

-- Within DC-1 VM, open "Windows PowerShell ISE" application as an administrator
+- In the DC-1 VM, open "Windows PowerShell ISE" application as an administrator
 - Create a new file, if one is not already displayed
 - Copy and paste the contents of this <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">script</a> into PowerShell ISE file, then save it
 <img src="https://imgur.com/CJp4jIL.png" height="80%" width="80%" alt="Script"/>

-- Run script by clicking the green play button at the top
+- Run the script by clicking the green play button at the top
 <img src="https://imgur.com/64J3AEx.png" height="80%" width="80%" alt="Run script button"/>

 - Observe the users being created in the PowerShell command-line interface